 How to fix engine blow by

-According to Brid Walker, of Cost Effective Maintenance, “There’s a big window of opportunity on how to fix engine blow by problems, before serious engine wear occurs.
-Most drivers can easily tell when thing aren’t quite right, for example, the engine is…
+According to Brid Walker, of Cost Effective Maintenance, “There’s a big window of opportunity on how to fix engine blow-by problems, before serious engine wear occurs.
+Most drivers can easily tell when things aren’t quite right, for example, the engine is…

 - Getting tired and down on power

 - Using more oil than usual

 Engine blow-by, smoke and oil use are related issues that, if ignored, can turn into very expensive repairs.
 Fortunately, in over 80% of cases this can be corrected at low cost, and without any downtime.

 Typically, blow-by is cylinder pressure leaking past the piston rings into the crankcase.
 Commonly, it starts as cylinder glazing or carbon forming in the top ring grooves, both of which allow cylinder leak down, and some oil burning.
 Oil burning produces further ring deposits, and more blow-by.
 And of course, more internal engine stress.

 Using our Truckies Blow-by Pack is the logical solution, because it directly addresses the root cause of blow-by.
 It does this by enhancing combustion to burn off cylinder glaze and carbon (particularly from the top ring grooves).

 This Blowby Pack will reduce Blowby Fumes, satisfaction guaranteed.

 Simply add FTC Decarbonizer to the fuel, complete an oil change with Flushing Oil Concentrate and the problem is solved.